Workplace Injuries in Nursing - Protect Yourself

 I look up at the other staff surrounding me, and now I have become the client.

 Nursing is busy, heavy, hard work!
-So it would seem likely for us to be injured in the workplace at some point of time, wouldn’t it?
+So it would seem likely for us to be injured in the workplace at some point in time.

 I was surprised to read on the Australian Nursing & Midwifery Federation website, that:

-The latter part of the statement was less surprising, as I have heard from peers fairly often over the years that it is “so important to look after your back” and that “so many nurses acquire back problems”.
-Nurses are after all, caring for human beings and this of course means that there is a risk of human dangers.
+The latter part of this statement is less surprising, as I have often heard from peers over the years that it is 'so important to look after your back' and that 'so many nurses acquire back problems'.
+Nurses are, after all, caring for human beings, and this, of course, means that there is a risk of human dangers.

-The ANMF (n. d.) has raised the importance of ensuring that there are ‘no lift’ policies in place in all healthcare facilities/sectors.
-They (ANMF n. d.) have also highlighted the importance of Government involvement in funding activities to reduce workplace aggression towards healthcare staff, and to promote adherence to OHS laws.
+The ANMF (2013a) has raised the importance of ensuring that there are ‘no lift’ policies in place in all healthcare facilities and sectors.
+They have also highlighted the importance of Government involvement in funding activities to reduce workplace aggression towards healthcare staff, and to promote adherence to OHS laws.